-Costas J. Saitanis is Associate Professor at the Agricultural University of Athens, faculty member of the Laboratory of Ecology and Environmental Sciences.
+Costas J. Saitanis is Professor at the Agricultural University of Athens and Director of the Laboratory of Ecology and Environmental Sciences.

-Originating from Arcadia (prolly from the nearby Saitas Mt.), he completed his undergraduate 5-years Master-integrated studies (MSc, BSc) at the Agricultural University of Athens and he also received his PhD, in 1998.
+Originating from Arcadia (prolly from the nearby Saitas Mt.), he completed his undergraduate 5-years Master-integrated studies (MSc, BSc) at the Agricultural University of Athens and he also received his PhD.

 He has numerous international collaborations, many scientific visits abroad (in more than 20 countries/states) and he has performed sabbaticals at the Oklahoma State University, Stillwater, OK, USA (2011), and at the North Carolina State University, Raleigh, NC, USA (2011, 2016).